Area51 Project - Old Man to Renegade:

 I removed the rear slide suspension for a thorough cleaning, painting and replacing of worn parts including these torsion spring mounts that had seen better days!
 New hyfax were installed and the single limiter strap was replaced with a dual strap set up.

-I replaced and/or painted all the outside wheels black, replaced any inside wheels having worn or missing rubber with new wheels and replaced the rest of the bearings throughout the skid as well as the drive shaft bearing opposite the chain case.
+I painted all the outside bogy wheels black and replaced any wheels having worn or missing rubber with new parts.
+I inspected and replaced the rest of the bearings throughout the skid including the drive shaft bearing which is opposite the chain case on the frame.

-The ski carbides had seen better days so a new set was installed to prevent darting.
+The ski carbides had seen better days so a new set was installed to improve handling.

-Next I disassembled and removed the chain case and driveshaft to install my new track.
+Next I disassembled and removed the chain case and driveshaft to replace the track.

 The track I chose was a 136 x 15 x 1.25" Camoplast Rip Saw.
-From my research, this was the tallest profile that my chassis could fit without interference, and would provide great hook up in a myriad of conditions (especially compared to my well-used 0.88 profile track!)
+From my research, this was the tallest profile that my chassis could fit without interference.
+This well proven profile should provide great hook up in a myriad of conditions, especially compared to my old well-used 0.88 profile track!
+It will probably be the single most noticeable improvement of this whole build.

-While everything was disassembled, I also sourced a used 22 tooth top gear to replace my stock 23 tooth top gear.
-This lower gearing will provide better launch and low end grunt, especially useful when combined with a more aggressive track.
+While everything was disassembled, I installed a used 22 tooth top chain case gear to replace the OEM 23 tooth top gear.
+This lower gearing will provide better launch and low end grunt, especially useful when combined with the more aggressive track.

-The new track is a huge improvement, nearly twice as tall, not worn out, and a lug design that benefits powder and hard pack trails.
+The new track is a huge improvement, nearly twice as tall, not worn out, and a lug design that reportedly works well in powder and on hard pack trails.

-With the track replaced and the rear slide and chain case reinstalled, it was on to the handle bars.
-I sourced a set of used mountain handlebars which had a 5" rise to replace the stock straight bar, the seller also included a matching bar pad and mountain strap.
+With the track installed and the rear slide and chain case put back together, it was on to the handle bars.
+I sourced a set of used mountain handlebars which had a 5" rise to replace the stock straight bar, the seller also included a matching bar pad and a mountain strap.
 Since the factory hand grips had seen better days, I bartered a pair of new factory REV hand grips/warmers.
-The bars were installed with little difficulty, careful re-routing of the control cables & wiring was all that was necessary on this machine to accommodate the additional height.
+The bars were bolted in place, a careful re-routing of the control cables & wiring was all that was necessary on this machine to accommodate the additional height.

-Next on the list was to fabricate a new windshield.
+Next on the list was to fabricate a new low windshield.
 With previous success in fabricating one for Project Invader, buying one would be a last resort.
 I wanted a sleek low windshield to replace the ugly factory tall windshield.
-I made several templates out of Bristol Board before I had a pattern that I was happy with.
+I made several templates out of Bristol Board and soon had a pattern that I was happy with.
 A black crazy carpet provided ideal flexible black plastic, using my template I cut the windshield, secured it with the factory push clips and trimmed the edge with self adhesive black automotive door trim.
-The door trim provided a finished edge and helped strengthen the flexible windshield.
+The door trim provided a finished edge and helped stiffen the flexible windshield.

 The last major hurdle was to secure a one-up seat, as the two up seat even without the rack did not look right.
 I quickly realised that finding one used and reasonably priced was like finding a needle in a hay stack.
 None of the used parts dealers had one and a search of the local online message boards came up empty handed.
-One day I went to my local dealership to purchase a set of factory running board edge grips and sitting on the clearance rack was a brand new (old stock) one-up seat and it was right in my price range!
+One day I went to my local dealership to purchase a set of factory running board edge grips, sitting on the clearance rack was a brand new (old stock) one-up seat and it was right in my price range!
 I purchased the seat and edge grips on the spot and had it installed within the hour.
-The front mounting points lined up perfectly and two new holes were drilled out back for the rear mounting points.
-One other modification I made for boondocking and side hilling was the removal of the front sway bar.
+The front mounting points lined up perfectly and two new holes were drilled out back for the rear bolts.
+The last modification I made for boondocking and side hilling was the removal of the front sway bar.

 Fall 2008 Update:

-The stock plastic / metal bridge skis were now 11 years old and beyond their service life.
-The tip of one was bent and the keel just about non existent.
+The stock plastic/metal bridge skis were now 11 years old, bent and beyond their useful service life.

 This year I installed as set of used Pilot 5.7 Skis with dual carbides, the same skis used on new Bombardier sleds.

-This was accomplished by removing the stock ski leg bushing and just using a large 5/8" bolt, nut and washers.
-I cut 2 small pieces of hollow round stock to use as bushings over the bolt to center the ski leg on the ski, and drilled the end of the bolt for a cotter pin to prevent the nut from coming off.
+This was accomplished by removing the stock ski leg bushing and replacing it with a large 5/8" bolt, nut and washers.
+I cut 2 small pieces of hollow round stock to use as bushings to center the ski leg on the ski, I drilled the end of the bolt for a cotter pin to prevent the nut from coming off.

-I also found a new set of machined billet rear idler wheels with "nasty nuts" which just look awesome.
+Online I found a set of machined billet rear idler wheels with "nasty nuts" which just look awesome.
 The nuts are basically a solid milled aluminum cap over a steel bolt that have a pointed end.

-This year I decided to try out a new 19/44 gearing combo which is way way lower than the current 22/44, it should give great low end launch, but I'll have to test it and see if it just digs trenches and how much top end I will be losing.
+This year I decided to try out a new 19/44 gearing combo which is way way lower than the current 22/44, it should give great low end launch.
+I'll have to test it and see if it just digs trenches and how much top end I will lose.

-I also installed a set of blue neon lights under the hood for accent illumination, and fixed the brake light switch.
+I installed a set of blue neon lights under the hood for nighttime accent illumination, then fixed the defective brake light switch.

 The new skis are fantastic, they provide better cornering and less darting.